swathidhamo/CodeCollab/README.md

 # Welcome to CodeCollab
-CodeCollab is a minimal version of PasteBin, the code sharing website.
-It uses the PHP-MySQL stack to create this application.
+CodeCollab is a minimal version of PasteBin, the code-sharing website.
+It uses the native PHP and MySQL to create this application.

 #### Server routes:
 - For ascessing the database http://localhost/phpmyadmin